pBread/Entity-Query/README.md

 # Motivation

-Working with large arrays of records is painful and common.
-It is a frequent cause of bugs and performance issues, especially in front-end applications.
+Searching/filtering/finding records is one of the most common frontend tasks.
+And also, one of the most common causes of bugs and performance issues – especially w/frameworks like React where the UX is driven by state.

-MoSearch is a small utility designed to simplify search/filter/find in a performant and unobtrusive way.
+MoSearch is a small utility designed to simplify how developers search/filter/find in a performant and unobtrusive way.